 In the same way, in a marketplace, the attention time of visitors to the same product will decrease.

-In this system, when creating an online store from scratch, you have more initial purchase than a marketplace.
+In e-commerce, when you create an online store from scratch, you spend more money than a marketplace.

 This is because the marketplace has an established platform.

 Another difference between e-commerce and the marketplace is what the seller earns for each purchase.

 In the marketplace’s case, the owner of the page takes a commission per sale.